mredenti/modern-cmake/episodes/02-variables.md

 cmake -DMY_CACHE_VAR="command line" -P cache.cmake
 ```

+There are certain situations where caching the results of an intensive query or computation would benefit the compilation times.
+In these situations, you can use the
+keyword `INTERNAL`, identical to `STRING FORCE`, which hides the variable from listings/GUIs.
 You can use `FORCE` to set a cached variable even if it already set; this should not be very common.
-Since cached variables are global, sometimes they get used as a makeshift global variable - the
+Since cached variables are global, sometimes they get used as a makeshift global variable.
-keyword `INTERNAL` is identical to `STRING FORCE`, and hides the variable from listings/GUIs.

 ::::::::::::::::::::::::::::::::::::::::::::::::